astralfrontier/astralfrontier.org-OLD/content/pages/settings/falkens-matrix.md

 * The discovery of TMA-0 is moved from 2513 to 1947, explaining the drive to put nuclear weapons under AI control.
 * The "Captain Power" events had to be moved 50 years earlier to fit into the Matrix timeline.
+* The events of System Shock 1, but not anything later, are included.

 [2001]: http://www.mach25media.com/2001tl.html
 [AB]: http://en.wikipedia.org/wiki/Astro_Boy_(2003_TV_series)